takagiy/dyed.js/README.md

-# injectee.js
+# dyed.js

-A super light-weight and simple DI container for Node.js and others
+A super light-weight, simple and type-safe DI container for Node.js and others